Attend

 MODERATOR GUIDELINES

 Session moderators are selected by the Program Planning Committee and must register to attend the conference.
 Moderators are responsible for contacting presenting authors prior to the conference, managing session time, introducing speakers, limiting presentations to the allotted time, and allowing time for questions and answers.
-Breakout sessions are 75 minutes and involve oral presentations focused on specific topics and are designed to share information and stimulate discussion.
-All sessions will take place at the meeting facilities in Pittsburgh, Pennsylvania.
-Sessions have AV equipment available, including a laptop computer, LCD panel, screen, and the appropriate sound equipment for room size.
-Sessions do not have telephone/video conference equipment, telephone lines, or internet lines available.
+Breakout sessions are 75 minutes and involve oral presentations focused on specific topics and are designed to share information via PowerPoint slides.
+The Q&A portion is held once all the presentations are complete.
+Moderators are only assigned to breakout and lightning sessions.
+Discussion session presenters will serve as their own moderators.

 Responding to the Moderator Invitation

 All presenting authors and moderators are expected to register for the conference and pay related fees.
 Presenting authors and moderators are encouraged to become CSTE members, but it is not a requirement to present at the conference.
+CSTE membership is required to attend Position Statement sessions and the Business Meeting.

 Presentation Time